Wind tunnel: After World War II

 Later research into airflows near or above the speed of sound used a related approach.
 Metal pressure chambers were used to store high-pressure air which was then accelerated through a nozzle designed to provide supersonic flow.
 The observation or instrumentation chamber ("test section") was then placed at the proper location in the throat or nozzle for the desired airspeed.

-In the United States, concern over the lagging of American research facilities compared to those built by the Germans led to the Unitary Wind Tunnel Plan Act of 1949, which authorized expenditure to construct new wind tunnels at universities and at military sites.
+In the United States, concern over the lagging of American research facilities compared to those built by the Germans led to the Unitary Wind Tunnel Plan Act of 1949, which authorized expenditure to construct new wind tunnels at universities and at government sites.
 Some German war-time wind tunnels were dismantled for shipment to the United States as part of the plan to exploit German technology developments.

-For limited applications, Computational fluid dynamics (CFD) can supplement or possibly replace the use of wind tunnels.
-For example, the experimental rocket plane SpaceShipOne was designed without any use of wind tunnels.
-However, on one test, flight threads were attached to the surface of the wings, performing a wind tunnel type of test during an actual flight in order to refine the computational model.
-Where external turbulent flow is present, CFD is not practical due to limitations in present-day computing resources.
-For example, an area that is still much too complex for the use of CFD is determining the effects of flow on and around structures, bridges, terrain, etc.

-The most effective way to simulative external turbulent flow is through the use of a boundary layer wind tunnel.